MicrosoftDocs/customer-voice/fp-docs/customer-satisfaction-app.md

 ### Connect to Dynamics 365 Customer Service data

 If you choose to connect to Dynamics 365 Customer Service data, enter the URL associated to your Dynamics 365 Customer Service instance and select **Next**.
-On the next screen, select **oAuth2** as the authentication method, select **Sign in**, and then enter the credentials.
+If prompted, select **oAuth2** as the authentication method, select **Sign in**, and then enter the credentials.

 ## Report